 Me personally?
-I joined commercial real estate (CRE) in 2006 as a sales broker, when I was a young, green and enthusiastic chartered accountant.
+I joined commercial real estate (CRE) in 2006 as an investment sales / capital markets broker, when I was a young, green and enthusiastic chartered accountant.
 CRE hooked me then, and many years later, I keep on coming back for the hits.
 This industry runs on data, and is all about numbers.
 Moreover, it is incredibly complex – you always find yourself learning.
 But precisely because of this complexity, the industry is backward in its adoption of technology, and without tools.
 This creates exciting opportunities to provide efficiency and make a difference.
 Starting off my working life as an auditor, this opportunity to both add efficiency and be of value was intoxicating.

 An industry with a bad rep